 Start the process of getting justice now by calling D. Miller & Associates, PLLC™ for a free consultation: (713) 850-8600.

 If another driver causes your accident, injuries, and vehicle damage, you generally have legal recourse and could hold them accountable.
 Since there is no average settlement in a drunk driving accident, the amounts and types of damages you could receive will depend on the circumstances of the collision, the severity of your injuries, and other factors.

 You could potentially recover damages for:

-- Past and future medical expenses for accident-related injuries
+- Past, present, and future medical expenses for accident-related injuries

-- Past and future lost income, and future lost earning capacity
+- Lost income, future lost income, and future lost earning capacity

 - Transport costs and other out-of-pocket expenses

 - Emotional trauma

 This list is not exhaustive, and you could potentially receive other types of damages in your specific accident case.